krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 conditions—exactly the kind of behavior we expect to encounter with complex adaptive systems in domains like software development.

-### Is Little's Law really that fundamental?

-Both Little's and Stidham’s proofs of Little’s Law show that the law holds in the long-run or steady-state behavior of an input-output system.
-It is generally understood that Little’s Law is an *equilibrium law*—one that applies when the system is not in a transient state.

-As we’ve seen in the previous two sections, the difference between the stochastic and deterministic versions lies in how they define equilibrium.
-The stochastic version typically assumes that the system attains and remains in a single equilibrium state over time.
-In contrast, the deterministic (sample path) version allows for the possibility of *multiple* equilibrium states.
-A system may enter, remain in, and transition between several such states over its long-run behavior—and Little’s Law will hold within each of them.

-This flexibility makes the sample path formulation much more useful for studying real-world input-output systems, where it is common to encounter distinct and shifting equilibrium regimes.

-But this raises a deeper question about the *universality* of Little’s Law.
-If the equation holds only under certain conditions—and may not hold at all in some cases—can it still be regarded as foundational, in the way Newton’s laws are?
-Newton’s laws are considered fundamental because they apply everywhere and at all times.
-Can we say the same of Little’s Law—or even call it a “conservation law”—if it depends on restrictive assumptions?

-The answer is yes—but to support this claim, we must carefully reconsider how the averages in Little’s Law are defined.
-By subtly reformulating these averages, we arrive at a different kind of generalization: one that holds over *any finite time window*, regardless of whether the system is in steady state.

-So why don’t we simply start with this finite-time version?
-The reason is that the averages it produces are only approximations—sometimes poor ones—of the steady-state values when the system is far from equilibrium.
-However, when the system *is* at equilibrium, these finite-window averages converge exactly to the long-run averages.
-In that sense, the finite version of the law also provides a way to measure how far a system is from equilibrium.

-While expressing the law in terms of these finite-window approximations may feel less natural or intuitive, it reveals the deeper conservation principle we introduced at the beginning of this post.
-And in understanding this finite form, we come to see the truly foundational nature of Little’s Law.

-## Little's Law for Finite Windows

-When we

----

 ## Post Script 1